serbulent/TrainableRepresentationAnalysis/README.md

 - **binding_affinity_estimation** folder is under **Benchmark_Study** and includes codes used for "Protein-protein binding affinity estimation" task.

-- **data/preprocess** folder is under **Benchmark_Study** and includes codes used for data preprocessing for "Ontology-based protein function prediction" and "Semantic similarity inference" tasks.
+- **data/preprocess** folder is under **paper_reproduction_scripts** and includes codes used for data preprocessing for "Ontology-based protein function prediction" and "Semantic similarity inference" tasks.

 # Data Availability
 - The large files used for the benchmark is shared on [GDrive](https://drive.google.com/drive/folders/1adgnOlb-4gQLgxEdsFmwtYFoYaiq5Eva) and the main directory structure is shown below.